hoangsonww/PetSwipe-Match-App/README.md

 **[PetSwipe](https://petswipe.vercel.app)** is live on Vercel!
 You can try it out and see how it works.

 > Link not working?
-Copy and paste the URL into your browser: [https://petswipe.vercel.app](https://petswipe.vercel.app).
+Copy and paste this URL into your browser: [https://petswipe.vercel.app](https://petswipe.vercel.app).

 Also, checkout the backend API at **[PetSwipe API](https://petswipe-backend-api.vercel.app/)**.
 You can use tools like Postman or Swagger UI to explore the API endpoints.